-This edition was published by Penguin on 2005 in paperback and has 320 pages.
+This historical mystery is a paperback edition that was published by Penguin on 2005 and has 320 pages.

 Second in the Maisie Dobbs historical mystery series which takes place in England just after World War I.